The news is spreading.

 Medical marijuana is a highly controlled medication that is available to Delawareans in many forms: capsules, oils, tinctures, concentrates, pre-rolls, topicals, sublinguals and chewable tablets.

-Judy McNutt, FSC Patient Engagement & Education Specialist, guides new patients through the medical marijuana process.
+Louise Louis, FSC Patient Engagement & Education Specialist, guides new patients through the medical marijuana process.
 “We have outstanding literature and support materials on the medicine – education and understanding are key to a patient’s success,” she says.

 Women and medical marijuana use